Skip to content

 ]'

-FHIRPAth patch
+FHIRPath patch

 The body of a PATCH interaction SHALL be a resource Parameters and a content type of the request SHALL be application/fhir+json.
 For more information, please follow for FHIRPath patch instructions in the HL7 FHIR® spec.